aowais2/video_gRPC/README.md

 ## A word on terminology

-The client refers to the machine that sends data.
+'Client' refers to the machine that sends data.
-Server refers to the machine that receives this data.
+'Server' refers to the machine that receives this data.

 A good example is streaming live data from a Raspberry Pi to a remote VM for data processing.
 The client would be the Raspberry Pi, and the VM the server.